Supercuspidal unipotent representations: L-packets and formal degrees

 On the $p$-adic side the subgroup $(\Omega^\theta / \Omega^{\theta,\mh P})^*$ of $(\Omega^\theta)^*$ acts trivially, and the quotient group $(\Omega^{\theta,\mh P})^*$ acts simply transitively on $\Irr (G^{F_\omega})_{[\mh P,\sigma]}$, see \eqref{eq:2.10} (based on \cite{Lusztig-unirep}).
 A bijection from $(\Omega^{\theta,\mh P})^*$ to $\Irr (G^{F_\omega})_{[\mh P,\sigma]}$ can be determined by fixing an extension of $\sigma$ to $N_{G^{F_\omega}}(\mh P^{F_\omega})$.

-All possibilities for $(\mh P,\sigma)$ up to conjugacy are tabulated in \cite[\S 7]{Lusztig-unirep} and \cite[\S 11]{Lusztig-unirep2}.
+All possibilities for $(\mh P,\sigma)$ up to conjugacy can be found in \cite[\S 5--6]{Mor} and \cite[\S 7]{Lusztig-unirep} (for inner forms of split groups) and \cite[\S 11]{Lusztig-unirep2} (for outer forms of split groups).
 These lists show that the $G^{F_\omega}$-conjugacy class of $\mh P$ is uniquely determined by $\lambda$.
-Hence the $(\Omega^{\theta})^*$-orbits on the set of solutions $\pi$ of \eqref{eq:fdegisgammafactor} are parametrized by the cuspidal unipotent $\overline{\mh P}^{F_\omega}$-representations with the same formal degree as $\sigma$.
+Hence the $(\Omega^{\theta})^*$-orbits on the set of solutions $\pi$ of \eqref{eq:fdegisgammafactor} are parametrized by the cuspidal unipotent $\mh P^{F_\omega}$-representations with the same formal degree as $\sigma$.
 In particular there are $\sfb'$ such orbits.

 For inner forms of split groups the numbers $\sfa, \sfb, \sfa', \sfb'$ and the equality $\sfa \sfb = \sfa' \sfb'$ are known from \cite[\S 7]{Lusztig-unirep}.
 For outer forms we have exhibited these numbers in Sections \ref{sec:outAn}, \ref{sec:outDn} and \ref{sec:outE6}.
 That $\sfb' = 1$ for classical groups is known from \cite{Lus-Chevalley}.
 The equality $\sfb' = \phi (n_s)$ can be seen from \cite[\S 7]{Lusztig-unirep} and \cite[\S 11]{Lusztig-unirep2}.